Our Team

 Craig is internationally recognized for uncovering the true origins of “takt time,” a concept widely but mistakenly believed to have originated in Germany.
 Through research and translation of early scientific management works, he demonstrated that takt time was first developed in late 19th-century Poland as a means to harmonize human-to-human and human-to-machine interactions.
 In his own work, Craig has shown that lasting organizational excellence comes from aligning rhythm, teamwork, and human well-being, making harmony a foundational principle for improvement.
 This focus on harmony continues to shape Craig’s unique approach, where operational flow and human flourishing go hand in hand.

-Craig is one of the very few practitioners to have led a measurable, lasting, organization-wide transformation in healthcare, creating a daily learning and improvement culture that continued to thrive long after major leadership turnover.
+Craig is one of the very few practitioners to have led measurable, lasting, organization-wide transformation in healthcare, creating a daily learning and improvement culture that continued to thrive long after major leadership turnover.
 The systems and practices he established, including daily rounding and kata experimentation cycles, are now cited as benchmarks across the Lean and continuous improvement community.
 In addition, through collaborative work with MIT professor Steven Spear, Craig was the first to test the See2Solve real-time issue-tracking system in a healthcare environment, empowering teams to quickly surface, track, and address operational problems.

 Mark Rosenthal